silverstripe/developer-docs/en/02_Developer_Guides/09_Security/05_Secure_Coding.md

   index.php
 app/
   _config/
-    secrets.yml <- this isn't routed if public/ is your webroot
+    secrets.yml <- your webserver shouldn't be able to serve this, as it's outside of the public/ folder
 ```

 ### Don't place protected files in the webroot